Danny’s DNA Discoveries – Albatrellaceae of the PNW

 Albatrellus was a genus of

-Exceptions are the felty brown capped and iodine smelling Jahnoporus and the blackening Boletopsis, which are not related, and the somewhat related Bondarzewia, which is not always found on wood.
+Exceptions are the felty brown capped and iodine smelling Jahnoporus and the blackening Boletopsis, which are not related, and the somewhat related Bondarzewia, which is often but not always found on wood.
 Another important exception is Albatrellus syringae, now known as Xanthoporus syringae, with a brown cap and yellow pores.
-DNA studies showed that it was not in the Russulales at all, but found with most other polypores in the Polyporales.
+It was thought to be an Albatrellus (because it really does seem like one) but DNA studies showed that it was not in the Russulales at all, but found with most other polypores in the Polyporales.

 The genus was split up recently into a number of new genera, but that is problematic.
 It's very difficult to tell the genera apart without learning each species and memorizing which genus it is.
 Ideally, a genus would be easy to recognize on sight without microscopic characters being necessary to differentiate them.
 The alternative, to continue to call them all Albatrellus, is not very problematic.
 The genetic group that includes all of Albatrellus also includes Polyporoletus, which is already difficult to differentiate from Albatrellus, a pored crust, Byssoporia, and some false truffles, Fevansia, Mycolevis, Leucophleps and Leucogaster.
 It's already very common for crusts and truffle-like fungi to be placed into the genus of the more "normal" looking mushrooms they are closely related to.